mrinallakhanpal/PythonMini-Project-258413/README.md

 ADD         |Input the two numbers in addition() for addition function
 SUBTRACT    |Input the two numbers in subtraction() for subtraction function
-MULTIPLY    |Input the two numbers in multiplication() for multiplicationfunction AVERAGE     |Input the two numbers in average() for average function
+MULTIPLY    |Input the two numbers in multiplication() for multiplicationfunction AVERAGE     |Input the numbers in average() for average function

 --------------------------------------------------------------------------------------------------------------------------------